mtian725/Sierokarte-Bot/README.md

 ## !eternals
 Can also be invoked with `!e`.
 When the command is called, the user will be asked a prompt.
 When the user responds to the prompt, a new prompt is opened.
 This prompt has several emoji reactions.
 The user can click/tap one of the reactions to change the prompt to that corresponding step number.
 The prompt will stop reacting once the user does not interact with it for 25 seconds. **Because all the reactions need to be added first, clicking/tapping before all the emojis are added will result in no reaction.**

+## !wiki
+Can also be invoked with `!w`.
+Syntax to use the command is:

+`!wiki <thing you are looking up>` - Bot will respond with a url that is the closest match to your query. or
+`!wiki` - Bot will respond with the main page's url

+Uses `googlesearch` library to search.